jakob12343/FinalProject/README.md

-Based on the provided code snippets, here is the revised and detailed README file including the corrected API endpoints and database schemas:

----

 # SurveySway

 SurveySway is a comprehensive platform for creating, managing, and analyzing surveys.
 This project aims to address the challenges of constructing effective and reliable surveys by providing a robust system that focuses on user experience and data analysis.